 Once again, stroke rate is not a measure of power or how hard one is working.
 Improving stroke rate refers to consistency and control.

-- Improving your stroke rate means learning at what stroke rate you can produce the most power (lowest split time or highest watts) and maintaining it the longest without fatigue.
+- Improving your rowing SPM means learning at what stroke rate you can produce the most power (lowest split time or highest watts) and maintaining it the longest without fatigue.

 - Learning to control your stroke rate allows for a more effective workout to help you reach your goals without burning out or fatiguing too quickly.